bullfest/kompiler-course/lab5.md

 expression given the `--ast+` option.
 Examples can be found in the testprograms folder.
 If you are using the classes as provided by the stubs you can use `analyzer.TypedASTPrinter` for printing the anotated AST.
+Similarly, your compiler should terminate with exit code 1 if it detects errors.